metagenlab/zAMP/docs/pages/ref_DB_preprocessing.rst

 Find your own reference database
 -----------------------------------------------------------------------
 We do not provide a taxonomic reference database.
-However, here is a short, non-exhaustive list of databases from which we successfully prepare a database with our pipeline.
+However, here is a short, non-exhaustive, list of databases from which we could successfully prepare a database with our pipeline.

 *EzBioCloud (16S rRNA  - Bacteria)*